basharatphd/seminar_cloudcomputing_2024_Labs/Lab01/README_Lab01.md

 The usage of containers in online services assists storage with cloud computing data security, elasticity, and availability.
 Containers provide certain advantages such as a steady runtime environment, the ability to run virtually anywhere, and the low overhead compared to virtual machines.

+## What is DevOps?
+DevOps is an amalgamation of two terms, Development and Operations.
+It has led to Continuous Delivery, Integration, and Deployment therefore reducing boundaries between the development team and the operations team.
+Heavy applications and software need elaborate and complex tech stacks that demand extensive labor to develop and configure which can easily be eliminated by cloud computing.
+It offers a wide range of tools and technologies to build, test, and deploy applications within a few minutes and a single click.
+They can be customized as per the client’s requirements and can be discarded when not in use hence making the process seamless and cost-efficient for development teams.

+## What is Cloud Load Balancing?
+It refers to splitting and distributing the incoming load to the server from various sources.
+It permits companies and organizations to govern and supervise workload demands or application demands by redistributing, reallocating, and administering resources between different computers, networks, or servers.
+Cloud load balancing encompasses holding the circulation of traffic and demands that exist over the Internet.
+This reduces the problem of sudden outages, results in an improvement in overall performance, has rare chances of server crashes and also provides an advanced level of security.
+Cloud-based server farms can accomplish more precise scalability and accessibility using the server load balancing mechanism.
+Due to this, the workload demands can be easily distributed and controlled.

 # Creating an IAM User (StudentUser01)
 Log in to the AWS Management Console as the **root** user.